Satisfactory Academic Progress (SAP)

-Satisfactory Academic Progress (SAP) is a federal requirement that states you must meet and maintain good academic standards in order to be eligible for Federal and State aid.
-If you do not meet the standards listed below, you may lose financial aid eligibility.
+Satisfactory Academic Progress (SAP) is a federal requirement that states students must maintain good academic standards in order to be eligible for financial aid.
+Student may refer to the the following academic standards listed below to ensure they stay on track to receive financial aid each semester.

 Determining SAP Status